Package 'lingdist'

 Description

 Convert a distance dataframe in long table form to a square matrix form.
+Values in the diagonal positions are automatically filled with 'default_diag'.
+If you want self-defined diagonal values, define them in the long table.

 Usage

-long2squareform(data, symmetric = TRUE)
+long2squareform(data, symmetric = TRUE, default_diag = 0)

 Arguments